We deliver to your door!

 Baltic amber necklaces are also used to improve restlessness and ADHD.
 An increasing number of people who suffer from disorders such as ADD/ADHD (Attention Deficit Disorder/Attention Deficit Hyperactivity Disorder) are turning to more natural alternatives, as they no longer want to rely on pharmaceutical drugs such as Ritalin, which often come with negative side effects.

 Both children and adults use Baltic amber to aid concentration and bring a sense of inner calm and groundedness.
-The succinic acid in Baltic amber helps to remove 'clutter' and 'noise' from one's brain, thus allowing an improvements in concentration, calmness, intake of information and concentration span.
+The succinic acid in Baltic amber helps to remove 'clutter' and 'noise' from one's brain, thus allowing an improvement in concentration, calmness, intake of information and concentration span.
 The succinic acid in Baltic amber also helps ease other difficulties which may be associated with ADD/ADHD such as anxiety, depression, upset or anger.

 Depending on the age of the child, it is also useful to break homework tasks and time into ‘blocks’ and set bite size goals to finish within age appropriate times.